Twister94/SPANISH-MIND-3SP-/README.md

 - "Pre-requests for the repository" to evalue if you are able to contribute to this repository.

 Please be honest and ask yourself.
 It's not a problem if you don't contribue to this repository.
 I don't want to loose your time and my time.

+***
+Student : Twister94
+This position is to write the Obsidian road or the Obsidian map, do language exercises and ask questions to sharpen his/her understading.

+Supervisor : Ilea95
+This role is to see his progress, overlook his student's learning, encourage his/her student, make some correction and give some exercices for the student.
+---> Examples of exercises :
+- An audio for training his/her ear.
+- A quote to see if the student understand the sense
+- A new word from the dictionary

+***

 Peace & Love